Saleem1975/bank-loan-report-dashboard-Excel/README.md

-📊 Bank Loan Report Dashboard (Excel-Based)
+📊 JIB Dashboard (Excel-Based)
 Note: This project is inspired by the YouTube video:
 📺 Watch  : https://www.youtube.com/watch?v=yzaLl-BvHnc

 📁 Project Overview
-This Excel-based project presents a comprehensive Bank Loan Report Dashboard designed to analyze and visualize critical loan-related metrics.
+This Excel-based project presents a comprehensive Bank Loan Report Dashboard designed to analyze and visualize critical loan-related metrics for JIB.
 It allows stakeholders to monitor key performance indicators (KPIs), assess lending quality, and gain insights into trends and borrower profiles — all using Microsoft Excel’s advanced data analysis and visualization tools (PivotTables, charts, formulas, and conditional formatting).

 🎯 Objective
-The goal is to build an intuitive and interactive Excel dashboard to help a bank:
+The goal is to build an intuitive and interactive Excel dashboard to help a JIB:

 Track the overall health of its loan portfolio